-- (4) The endorsement of a non-Democrat for elective office, - (5) The endorsement of any candidate for public office running against an endorsed candidate of This Committee, by any organization granted a Charter by This Committee after the adoption of this Article X on July 31, 2005, (NOTE: This Committee previously granted a Charter to the California Young Democrats in 1932 and to the California Democratic Council in 1952, prior to This Committee's authority to endorse candidates and prior to the adoption of the Chartering rules contained herein, and the California Young Democrats and the California Democratic Council are specifically exempted from this possible grounds for revocation of Charter), - (6) Transferring of organization's assets, including funds, from the organization's accounts to a non-Democrat running for elective office or his/her controlled committee(s), - (7) Acting in violation of Local, State or Federal laws or regulations, and/or, - (8) A finding of fact having been made by the Rules Committee and concurred in by the Executive Board of This Committee that the organization has failed to act in, and/or has acted in a manner adverse or detrimental to, the best interests of the Democratic Party, including but not limited to: - (a) A failure to adopt or maintain the Code of Conduct as part of its own bylaws with a provision that each member is bound by it terms, and/or - (b) A willful, intentional, or repeated failure to address violations of the Code of Conduct within the organization. - b.
+- (4) The endorsement of a non-Democrat for elective office, - (5) The endorsement of any candidate for public office running against an endorsed candidate of This Committee, by any organization granted a Charter by This Committee after the adoption of this Article X on July 31, 2005, (NOTE: This Committee previously granted a Charter to the California Young Democrats in 1932 and to the California Democratic Council in 1952, prior to This Committee's authority to endorse candidates and prior to the adoption of the Chartering rules contained herein, and the California Young Democrats and the California Democratic Council are specifically exempted from this possible grounds for revocation of Charter.)
+Further, for the period through the earlier of December 31, 2026, or the further amendment of this Section 3(a)(5) of Article X, the California College Democrats shall be considered provisionally chartered and are specifically exempted from this subsection for the duration of this provisional chartering. - (6) Transferring of organization's assets, including funds, from the organization's accounts to a non-Democrat running for elective office or his/her controlled committee(s), - (7) Acting in violation of Local, State or Federal laws or regulations, and/or, - (8) A finding of fact having been made by the Rules Committee and concurred in by the Executive Board of This Committee that the organization has failed to act in, and/or has acted in a manner adverse or detrimental to, the best interests of the Democratic Party, including but not limited to: - (a) A failure to adopt or maintain the Code of Conduct as part of its own bylaws with a provision that each member is bound by it terms, and/or - (b) A willful, intentional, or repeated failure to address violations of the Code of Conduct within the organization. - b.
 No organization's charter may be revoked for cause without sixty (60) days written notice of grounds of revocation having been mailed to the Chair of the organization in question, and the rights of response before This Committee having been granted to said organization's designated representative.
 For purposes of this section the Chair shall mean the last person designated in writing to This Committee as Chair. - c.
 The Charters of geographically based organizations shall be automatically revoked on December 31 of the calendar year that the passage of any reapportionment law altering the boundaries of that organization's defined district boundary becomes final.